-Look at the herbaceous plants to see if they indicate that you might be in a dry vernal pool.
-In this photo, you see a mat of dried Royal Fern (Osmunda regalis) which is an obligate wetland species that often grows in or around vernal pools.
-Ground cover is also a good hint.
-As you see here, there is a thick carpet of sphagnum moss indicating that the site is wet.
+Look at the herbacious plants to see if they indicate that you might be in a dry vernal pool.
+In this photo you see a mat of dried Royal Fern (Osmunda regalis) which is an obligate wetland species that often grows in or around a vernal pools.
+The ground cover is also a good hint.
+As you see here there is a thick carpet of sphagnum moss indicating that the site is wet.